 Display ads are a controversial topic in the digital marketing community.
 For almost 25 years, advertisers have abused them by tricking internet users into clicking misleading ads — some malicious display ads have even infected people's computers with viruses.
 It's easy to see why people have developed banner blindness and can't stop downloading ad blockers: display ads have the reputation of being intrusive, distracting, and irrelevant.

 On the other side of the spectrum, though, display advertising technology has advanced to the point where ad networks can leverage data and machine learning to offer advertisers more effective targeting strategies and consumers more relevant ads.

 Ad networks like Google Display Network and Facebook's Audience Network are the leaders in the banner ad renaissance.
 They can display your ads to the right target audience at the right place and time.
 And if you want more control of your advertising, they'll let you decide where to place your ads.
 Below, we'll cover each ad networks' features and targeting capabilities:

-If you don't want to build out your ideal audience or deal with bidding, you can let Google AdWords do it for you.
-Their automated targeting and bidding features can identify your highest converting audience for the best return on investment.
+If you don't want to build out your ideal audience or deal with bidding, you can let Google Ads do it for you.
+Its automated targeting and bidding features can identify your highest-converting audience for the best return on investment.

 Display ads can be most effective when retargeting an audience that's already familiar with your brand.

 With Facebook's Audience Network, brands can expand their Facebook ad campaigns and use the same targeting data they use on the platform to advertise on a huge collection of websites and apps.

 Brands can place native ads, banner ads, full-screen ads, in-stream video ads, and rewarded video ads (for example, "Watch this video ad to get more tokens!") on the network's websites and apps that their Facebook audience frequently visits.